Learning about successful patient engagement

 When you rise to the level of advocating for that change to happen, being in an environment where you can speak to pharmaceutical companies, policy makers, and others who are very influential in how the patient journey unfolds is empowering.
 Resolve is very good at mentoring and empowering people to speak up and advocate.
 The opportunity to come together in a focus group type scenario or any situation where patients can have influence and share their story to perhaps make life better for the next person who experiences a similar illness is incredibly rewarding.

-Ed Trott: From a corporation standpoint, I think you can look at it on two levels, either we’re looking at marketed products or products in development; from a research standpoint, it definitely helps us to match what we’re trying to achieve with patient needs.
+Ed Trott: From a corporation standpoint, I think you can look at it on two levels, either we’re looking at marketed products or products in development; from a research standpoint, it definitely helps us to match what we’re trying to achieve with patient needs and therefore patient engagement.
 The information that we obtain from these boards can help us to improve the products that we develop.
 The crux of this involves designing products and services that people need and use.